Polyoxymethylene: Degradation

 Acetal resins are sensitive to acid hydrolysis and oxidation by agents such as mineral acid and chlorine.
 POM homopolymer is also susceptible to alkaline attack and is more susceptible to degradation in hot water.
 Thus low levels of chlorine in potable water supplies (1–3 ppm) can be sufficient to cause environmental stress cracking, a problem experienced in both the US and Europe in domestic and commercial water supply systems.
-Defective mouldings are most sensitive to cracking, but normal mouldings can succumb if the water is hot.
+Defective moldings are most sensitive to cracking, but normal moldings can succumb if the water is hot.
 Both POM homopolymer and copolymer are stabilized to mitigate these types of degradation.

 In chemistry applications, although the polymer is often suitable for the majority of glassware work, it can succumb to catastrophic failure.
 An example of this would be using the polymer clips on hot areas of the glassware (such as a flask-to-column, column-to-head or head-to-condenser joint during distillation).
 As the polymer is sensitive to both chlorine and acid hydrolysis, it may perform very poorly when exposed to the reactive gases, particularly hydrogen chloride (HCl).
 Failures in this latter instance can occur with seemingly unimportant exposures from well sealed joints and do so without warning and rapidly (the component will split or fall apart).
 This can be a significant health hazard, as the glass may open or smash.
-Here, PTFE or a high-grade stainless steel may be a more appropriate choice.
+Here, PTFE or a corrosion-resistant stainless steel may be a more appropriate choice.

 In addition, POM can have undesirable characteristics when burned.
 The flame is not self-extinguishing, shows little to no smoke, and the blue flame can be almost invisible in ambient light.
 Burning also releases formaldehyde gas, which irritates nose, throat, and eye tissues.